TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Build {#ethfw_build_top}
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-EthFw employs Concerto make based build mechanism.
-When building on Windows based machine, tool such as [Cygwin](https://www.cygwin.com/) could be used.
+EthFw employs Concerto makefile-based build system.
+When building on a Windows based machine, tools such as [Cygwin](https://www.cygwin.com/) could be used.

 [Back To Top](@ref ethfw_c_ug_top)